solarpx/QKeithleyControl/README.md

 # Installation

 Since QKeithleyControl is written in [python](https://www.python.org/downloads/), be sure to install [python](https://www.python.org/downloads/) before continuing.
-To get QKeithleyControl, simply clone this [repository](https://github.com/mwchalmers/QKeithleyControl).
+To get QKeithleyControl, simply clone this [repository](https://github.com/mesoic/QKeithleyControl).
 Alternatively you can download `.zip` file.
 Assuming you have all dependencies installed properly you can run QKeithleyControl directly out of the source directory.

 ```
 cd QKeithleyControl/
-python QKeithleyControl
+python QKeithleyControl.py
 ```
 It may be desired to create a softlink shortcut to the program contol.
-To do this in Windows, navigate to your `QKeithleyControl` directory, left click on `__main__.py` and create your shortcut.
+To do this in Windows, navigate to your `QKeithleyControl` directory, left click on `QKeithleyControl.py` and create your shortcut.
 In Linux, execute the following commands with your specific source and destination paths.
 ```
-ln -s <src_path>/QKeithleyControl/__main__.py <dest_path>/QKeithleyControl.py
+ln -s <src_path>/QKeithleyControl/QKeithleyControl.py <dest_path>/QKeithleyControl.py
 ```

 # Dependencies